Düren: Theatre and music

+The jazz festival Dürener Jazztage is hosted in Düren annually.

 Buildings

 At the edge of the forest in the Niederau district lies Burgau Castle.
-The water castle ways inhabited by the Counts of Heinsberg at the beginning of the 14th Century.
+The water castle was inhabited by the Counts of Heinsberg at the beginning of the 14th Century.
 After it was destroyed in 1944, the restoration process lasted from 1979 to 1998.

 In Theodor Heuss Park is the Bismarck Memorial, erected in 1892 to commemorate the most famous honorary citizen from Düren.